-The Center for Community Action and Service-Learning (CCASL) has accumulated almost two decades of experience putting Gonzaga University's mission into action through a wide spectrum of volunteer and servicelearning programs.
-CCASL empowers students and faculty to take action through community involvement, education, and public service to strive for social justice.
-Together with the campus community, CCASL endeavors to fulfill the university's mission of creating "women and men with others."
+The Center for Community Action and Service Learning (CCASL) has accumulated almost two decades of experience putting Gonzaga University's mission into action through a wide spectrum of volunteer and service-learning programs.
+CCASL develops students with lives committed to service, social justice and leadership.
+Together with the campus community, CCASL endeavors to fulfill the Jesuit mission of forming "women and men for and with others."
 The CCASL offices are found in two houses that serve as a resource center to students, faculty, alumni, and community partners with the goal of providing community service opportunities.
 Programs include: